 The Board of Directors has established a Compensation Committee.
 The committee's tasks include, among other things, preparing the Board of Directors' decision to propose guidelines for remuneration to senior executives.
 The Board of Directors shall prepare a proposal for new guidelines at least every fourth year and submit the proposal to the Annual General Meeting.
-The guidelines shall be in force until new guidelines are NOTE 1 adopted by the Annual General Meeting.
-The Compensation Committee NOTE 2 shall also monitor and evaluate programs for variable remuneration for NOTE 3 the group management, the application of the guidelines for remunera-NOTE 4 tion to senior executives as well as the current remuneration structures NOTE 5 and compensation levels in the company.
-The CEO and other members NOTE 6 of the group management do not participate in the Board of Directors' NOTE 7 processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
+The quidelines shall be in force until new quidelines are NOTE 1 adopted by the Annual General Meeting.
+The Compensation Committee shall also monitor and evaluate programs for variable remuneration for the group management, the application of the guidelines for remuneration to senior executives as well as the current remuneration structures and compensation levels in the company.
+The CEO and other members of the group management do not participate in the Board of Directors' processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
 Remuneration to the CEO is prepared by the Compensation Committee and decided by the Board of Directors.
 Remuneration to other members of the group management is prepared by the CEO and decided by the Compensation Committee.